mbhuiyanst/Reinforcement_Learning_GNN/README.md

 Now we compute the learned features of nodes. σ is a Non-Linear Transformation. h′i→=σ(∑j∈NαijWh′j→)

+Step 5: Computation of Multiple Attention Mechanisms In order to improve the stability of the learning process Multi-head attention is employed.
+We compute multiple different attention maps and finally aggregate all the learned representations.

+h′i→=σ(1K∑k=1K∑j∈NαkijWkh′j→)
+K denotes the number of independant attention maps used.

 How GNN used to extract the feature of Graph Nodes